Your membership has expired

 More on Shopping Smart

-To help you make sense of things, we’ve been monitoring prices since mid-May on 16 popular products, everything from laundry detergent to a cordless drill, an infant car seat, and a popular pickup truck.
+To help you understand what’s straining your budget, including the impact of tariffs, we’ve been monitoring prices on 16 popular products since mid-May, everything from coffee to an infant car seat, a microwave oven, and a popular pickup truck.
+And in that time, we’ve seen some telling shifts.

-Despite some price hikes, consumers have been able to find deals, in part because manufacturers rushed to ship goods to the U.S. during an early 90-day pause in tariffs.
+Despite some hikes, though, consumers have still been able to find deals, especially on appliances and other durable goods.
+That’s partly because manufacturers rushed to ship their products to the U.S. during an early 90-day pause in tariffs.

-Some price changes are tied to product introductions.
-For instance, the price of the Bose QuietComfort Ultra earbuds dropped in August, but the company just updated that product, and the price is back up to its earlier level of $299.
-Apple has introduced a new iPhone 17 and lowered the price of the iPhone 16 in our tracker by $100.
-Meanwhile, the Asus laptop we’ve been tracking has quietly disappeared from store shelves.
+Some of the price changes we’ve tracked are tied to product introductions.
+For instance, the Bose QuietComfort Ultra earbuds dipped to $229 in August, but then the company updated them and raised the price back to $299.
+Apple introduced the iPhone 17 and lowered the price of its older iPhone 16 by $100.
+Meanwhile, the Asus laptop and Milwaukee drill quietly disappeared from store shelves.
+And the Omron Series 10 blood pressure monitor now appears to be in limited supply.

-For more insight on product availability, pricing trends, and how to shop for a baby product, see “What to Know,” below.
+For more insight into pricing trends, CR’s survey results, and this season’s sharp rise in turkey prices, see “What to Know,” below.
 We’ll continue to follow marketplace shifts each week to help you make better shopping decisions.

-Here’s the full list of items that we’re tracking, arranged by average price.
+Here’s the full list of items we’re tracking, arranged by average price.
 You can click above the chart for a one-month, three-month, or maximum view.
-Drag your cursor from left to right along the blue line to see each shift in average price.
+Move your cursor from left to right along the blue line to see each shift in average price.

 Consumer Reports' Price Tracker